wipoi/Variant-calling-assignment/README.md

 # **Variant-calling-assignment**
 Here are main steps for the variant-calling assignment of the 'BVG-7003' course.
+**NOTE**: only yhe first 150 lines have been kept in each data files to allow the uploading on Github.
 ## Prior required steps
 ### Installing required tools
 > Seven tools are requiered to perform variant-calling: